iltuoconsulenteit/DocCropper-Test/README.md

 The application reads configuration from `settings.json` in the project root.
 You can pre-populate this file with your preferred defaults or edit it later.

-## 🔓 Licenza e versione commerciale
+## 🔓 Licensing and commercial version

-**DocCropper** è distribuito con licenza [MIT](LICENSE.txt).
-Senza una chiave valida il programma resta in modalità **DEMO**.
-I PDF esportati con la versione dimostrativa mantengono un grande watermark "DEMO" a partire dalla seconda pagina, pur consentendo il caricamento di più immagini.
+**DocCropper** is released under the [MIT](LICENSE.txt) license.
+Without a valid key the software runs in **DEMO** mode.
+PDFs exported in demo mode keep a large "DEMO" watermark from the second page onward, though you can still upload multiple images.

-### 💼 Funzionalità PRO
+### 💼 PRO features

-- rimozione del watermark dai PDF multipagina
+- removal of the watermark on multipage PDFs
-- moduli OCR e salvataggio su cartelle di rete (in sviluppo)
+- OCR modules and saving to network folders (in development)
-- accesso LAN con autenticazione
+- LAN access with authentication

-### 💰 Costi e attivazione
+### 💰 Pricing and activation

-L'acquisto della licenza PRO fornisce un file `license.key` e l'indicazione del nominativo a cui è intestata.
-Inserendo questo file nella cartella del progetto l'interfaccia mostrerà "Licenziato a &lt;nome&gt;" e tutte le funzioni saranno abilitate.
+Purchasing a PRO license provides a `license.key` file and the registered licensee name.
+Placing this file in the project folder shows "Licensed to <name>" in the interface and unlocks all features.

-### 🔑 Chiave di sviluppo
+### 🔑 Developer key

-Per dimostrazioni e test è possibile abilitare temporaneamente tutte le funzioni PRO inserendo la chiave di sviluppo nel campo `license_key` di `settings.json` oppure impostando la variabile d'ambiente `DOCROPPER_DEV_LICENSE`.
-Il valore di questa chiave è fornito separatamente e non viene riportato qui per motivi di sicurezza.
+For demonstrations and testing you can temporarily unlock all PRO features by placing the developer key in the `license_key` field of `settings.json` or by setting the `DOCROPPER_DEV_LICENSE` environment variable.
+The actual key is provided separately and is not shown here for security reasons.

-Per informazioni commerciali: **doccropper@iltuoconsulenteit.it**.
+For commercial inquiries: **doccropper@iltuoconsulenteit.it**.